haydenjameslee/aframe-lerp-component/README.md

 A Linear Interpolation component for [A-Frame](https://aframe.io).

-Will lerp position, rotation, and scale when you call `el.setAttribute('position', ...)` from the current value to the new value in time `duration`
+Changes the position, rotation, or scale when you call `el.setAttribute('position', ...)` from the current value to the new value in time `duration`.

+Use directly by calling `el.components.lerp.toPosition(from, to)`

 ### API